prototypefund/Digital_Bargeld-docs/design-documents/001-new-browser-integration.rst

 Alternatives
 ============

-* manual copy&paste of ``taler://`` URIs :-)
+* Manual copy&paste of ``taler://`` URIs :-)
-* integration of GNU Taler into all major browsers :-)
+* Integration of GNU Taler into all major browsers :-)
-* convincing Google and/or Mozilla to provide better support for reacting to a limited subset of request headers in a declarative way
+* Convincing Google and/or Mozilla to provide better support for reacting to a limited subset of request headers in a declarative way
-* convince Google and/or Mozilla to implement a general mechanism where extensions can offer a "service" that websites can then connect to without knowing some particular extension ID.
+* Convince Google and/or Mozilla to implement a general mechanism where extensions can offer a "service" that websites can then connect to without knowing some particular extension ID.
-* convince Google and/or Mozilla to add better support for registering URI schemes from a WebExtension
+* Convince Google and/or Mozilla to add better support for registering URI schemes from a WebExtension, so that we can register a handler for ``taler://``.
+For a better user experience, there should also be some way to check whether some particular URI scheme has a handler.

 Drawbacks
 =========